hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 host-whitelist=["medomain.com", "meotherdomain.com"]
 ```

-Comma-separated list of hostnames to allow access to the HTTP JSON-RPC API.
+Comma-separated list of hostnames to allow [access to the JSON-RPC API](../JSON-RPC-API/Using-JSON-RPC-API.md#host-whitelist).
 Default is `localhost`.

 !!!tip
     To allow all hostnames, use `*` or `all`.
 We don't recommend allowing all hostnames for production code.